Following the tradition of previous conferences, MODELS 2021 will host tutorials as part of its satellite events on Sun 10 - Fri 15 October 2021.

 - Supplementary material (optional)

-Proposals must be submitted electronically in PDF format through the MODELS 2020 Tutorials EasyChair submission page.
+Proposals must be submitted electronically in PDF format through the MODELS 2021 Tutorials EasyChair submission page (To be available).

 The Tutorials Selection Committee will review each submitted proposal to ensure high quality, and select tutorials based on their anticipated benefit for prospective participants and their fit within the tutorial program as a whole.
 Factors to be considered also include: relevance, timeliness, importance, and audience appeal; effectiveness of teaching methods; and past experience and qualifications of the instructors.
 The goal will be to provide a diverse set of tutorials that attracts a high level of interest among broad segments of the MODELS participants.

-Note that, as per ACM policy, tutorials are not included in the proceedings of the conference companion.
+Note that, as per previous policy, tutorials are not included in the proceedings of the conference companion.

 As in previous years, participants will pay a single satellite fee, which will cover both tutorials and workshops.
 This permits unifying the treatment of workshops and tutorials, and it makes tutorials more attractive to attendees.
 Under this scheme, tutorial presenters will not receive monetary compensation, and will have to pay their own registration to the satellite events.
 By submitting a tutorial proposal, the presenter accepts that there will be no compensation for giving the tutorial if accepted and that the registration fees for the instructors have to be funded by the instructors themselves.
 The benefit to the presenter is the opportunity to extend their sphere of influence to the MODELS community.